 Chicago Weather Alert: Severe thunderstorm warnings, watches as system moves in from Wisconsin

-CHICAGO (CBS) -- A severe thunderstorm warning has been issued for McHenry, Boone, and Winnebago counties until 9:30 p.m., as storms move in from Wisconsin.
+CHICAGO (CBS) -- A severe thunderstorm warning has been issued for Cook, Lake, Kane, and McHenry counties until 11:45 p.m.

-The National Weather Service said a severe thunderstorm was spotted near Beloit, Wisconsin, shortly after 8:30 p.m., and the storm was moving southeast at 35 mph.
+The National Weather Service said a severe thunderstorm was spotted near Crystal Lake shortly before 11 p.m., moving southeast at 25 mph.

 Meantime, a severe thunderstorm watch has been issued for most of the Chicago area until early Tuesday morning.